Out of the ashes, a team rose and overcame adversity to triumph over all.

 "It was a good feeling that people cared," shortstop Shane Sinopoli, 13, said.
-"It helped us a lot.
-We saw what happened and we just played baseball."

 For kids, an unfortunate event like the vandalism is tough to forget.
 Card, though, didn't want them to forget.
 He and his staff -- assistants Neil Genaway and John Bracci -- kept the team focused, but used the vandalism to push his players.